mixpanel/docs/pages/docs/admin/organizations-projects/manage-projects.md

 Organization owners and project owners in a project can transfer that project to another organization of which they have permissions.

-When a user transfers a project to another organization, the project members don't transfer with the project.
-As a result, project members will lose access to the project if they aren't members of the organization.
+When a user transfers a project to another organization, the project members and service accounts don't transfer with the project.
+As a result, project members will lose access to the project if they aren't members of the target organization, and service accounts will need to be recreated.

 To transfer a project to another organization: